 Adding additional effects to your footage in Adobe Premiere Pro is a common process after a long day of shooting.
 You’ll usually use the Warp Stabilisation function to stabilise your footage, but not today!

-You may be surprised by this, but people actually like to add handheld shake to a clip after shooting a scene.
+You may be surprised by this, but people like to add a handheld shake to a clip after shooting a scene.
 It’s perfectly used within the horror genre to create tension or add a little fear into the atmosphere.

-In today’s article, we will breakdown the steps in which you can add handheld camera shake within Adobe Premiere Pro.
+In today’s article, we will break down the steps in which you can add a handheld camera shake within Adobe Premiere Pro.

 Why should I add handheld camera shake to my clip?

 We know you’re thinking “why the hell would I want to add handheld shake to my clip?” – well, there is a great reason for wanting to do this!

 Imagine you’ve shot your footage and you’re in the editing room and there’s something missing you need to add another 2-second clip to slot into your advert or short film to link the story.
 You go and buy some stock footage, but it’s too pristine and static.